seerscode/website/src/posts/induction-heads.md

 One of the most fascinating discoveries in mechanistic interpretability is the existence of "induction heads."
 These are specific attention heads within transformer models that seem to be responsible for a significant portion of their in-context learning abilities.

-Of course.
-Here is a detailed article about inductive heads in LLMs.

-Inductive heads are a fascinating and crucial component of modern Large Language Models (LLMs) like GPT-4 and Gemini.
-They are not something programmers explicitly design but rather a specialized circuit that **emerges naturally** during the model's training process.
-Their function is fundamental to one of the most powerful abilities of LLMs: **in-context learning**.
-In essence, inductive heads are what allow a model to spot a pattern in the text you provide and then continue it. 🧐

----

 ## How Inductive Heads Work